sheldonucr/ucr-eecs168-lab/lab3/README.md

 * Your 1-bit full adder layout

-* An DRC Result with `no errors` for your 1-bit full adder
+* An DRC Result with `CLEAN` for your 1-bit full adder

-* An LVS Result with `CLEAN` for your 1-bit full adder
+* An LVS Result with `PASS` for your 1-bit full adder

 * Your 1-bit full adder __POST (Layout) SIMULATION__ result (with parasitic extraction) - you need to have your test bench and the test results should include 0+0, 0+1, 1+0, 1+1 (Hint: the frequency of input signal B can be twice that of A.)